nodegui/svelte-nodegui/website/docs/guides/getting-started.md

 title: Getting started
 ---

-React NodeGui enables you to create desktop applications with React.
+Svelte NodeGui enables you to create desktop applications with Svelte.
 You could see it as a lightly modified variant of the Node.js runtime that is focused on desktop applications instead of web servers.

-React NodeGui is a react renderer for [NodeGui](https://nodegui.org), which is an efficient JavaScript binding to a cross platform graphical user interface
+Svelte NodeGui is a Svelte renderer for [NodeGui](https://nodegui.org), which is an efficient JavaScript binding to a cross platform graphical user interface
 (GUI) library `Qt`.
 Qt is one of the most mature and efficient library for building desktop applications.
-This enabled React NodeGui to be extremely memory and CPU efficient as compared to other popular Javascript Desktop GUI solutions.
-A hello world app built with React NodeGui runs on less than 20Mb of memory.
+This enabled Svelte NodeGui to be extremely memory and CPU efficient as compared to other popular Javascript Desktop GUI solutions.
+A hello world app built with Svelte NodeGui runs on less than 20Mb of memory.

 ## Developer environment

-To turn your operating system into an environment capable of building desktop apps with React NodeGui, you would need Node.js, npm, a code editor of your choice, and a rudimentary understanding of your operating system's command line client.
+To turn your operating system into an environment capable of building desktop apps with Svelte NodeGui, you would need Node.js, npm, a code editor of your choice, and a rudimentary understanding of your operating system's command line client.

 Along with these, there are a few operating system dependent instructions that are listed below.